jpgoldberg/theme-academic-cv/content/post/threats/index.md

 Anti-virus and frequent re-imaging of user workstations was a regular practice, illustrating that people did know that the green zone wasn't always trustworthy.

+## A local encryption example

+I recall a browser vendor defending their choice (at the time) to not encrypt user passwords locally for their built-in password manager with something like, “if an attacker gains control of the user's system they will be able to capture user secrets on the fly, even if those are encrypted at rest."
+That is certainly a true statement, but fails to recognize that it is much easier for an attacker to obtain read access to a user's system then it is to maintain the kind of control needed to capture data when a user decrypts.
+In short, I felt that we were being presented with a bogus threat model to defend a design choice.

+The design choice could have been defended.
+At the time, not few operating systems offered tools for user secret storage, and requiring users to enter a master password to use their browser's password manager might severely limit uptake in using it.
+Furthermore it posed a data availability risk to the user if they forgot the password they used to decrypt their password data.
+Whether I agree with their design choice at the time or not, I fully recognize that it was a reasonable decision.

+Their insistence (as I recall, perhaps incorrectly) on what I felt was a bogus threat model argument did not inspire confidence in their security analysis.
+I assumed that they were being honest when they said silly things about the threats.
+They would have been less likely to talk themselves into their threat model if they had been willing to explicitly acknowledge to themselves and to others that there choice was based on trade-offs involving usability and the defenses available to them.

 ## Where things go wrong

 I absolutely support the practice of putting our defenses where we can.